ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+axe. was taken out of the county .jaril
+at 11:40 o&#x27;clock by the mob and hanged
+to a telegraph pole and his body riddled
+with bullets.
+This lynching followed closely that of
+Will .James, h negro, earlier* In the even­
 ing.
 J­
 The mob gave Salzner a ehano# to
 confess after the rope was around his